kkwydragonflame/kille_card_game/reflection.md

 ## Chapter 9: Unit Tests
 This chapter reinforced the necessity of unit testing in my development workflow.
 I’ve realized how well-written tests can provide security during development, and I wish to aim to make my tests as clear and informative as the code itself.
 I do find it fun to write tests but I often feel that my current knowledge is a bit lacking.
 I feel a greater motivation and need to learn more about testing framework and functions after this course.
 When Martin wrote about the common mistake of writing affirmative tests after the production code I recognized myself a lot.
 More often than I'd like I add tests after writing the actual code.
 This is an area in which I hope to improve a lot.
 I do feel that I've managed to keep my tests quite clean, simple and minimising the number of asserts.
-I'm certain a more experienced developer could write much improved tests, but I am still feeling quite satisfied over my tests for my Lab2 lib.
+I'm certain a more experienced developer could write much improved tests, but I am still feeling quite satisfied about my tests for my Lab2 lib.

 ![testing_screenshot](./screenshots/testing_screenshot.png)